JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

     K = dipolarkernel(t,r,pathinfo)
     K = dipolarkernel(t,r,pathinfo,B)

-For a multi-pathway DEER signal (e.g, 4-pulse DEER with 2+1 contribution; 5-pulse DEER with 4-pulse DEER residual signal), ``pathinfo`` contains a list of modulation depths (amplitudes), refocusing times (in microseconds), and optional harmonics for all modulated pathway signals.
-Each row of ``pathinfo`` has two or three values: one amplitude, one time, and one harmonic (1 = fundamental, 2 = first overtone, etc.).
+For a multi-pathway DEER signal (e.g, 4-pulse DEER with 2+1 contribution; 5-pulse DEER with 4-pulse DEER residual signal, and more complicated experiments), ``pathinfo`` is a 2D array that contains a list of modulation depths (amplitudes), refocusing times (in microseconds), and optional harmonics for all modulated pathway signals.

+Each row of ``pathinfo`` contains two values: one modulation depth and one refocusing time.
 For a pathway with unmodulated signal, set the refocusing time to ``NaN``.

+Optionally, the harmonic (1 = fundamental, 2 = first overtone, etc.) can be given as a third value in each row.
+This can be useful for modeling RIDME signals.
+If not given, the harmonic is 1 for all pathways.

+Example 1: To specify the standard model for 4-pulse DEER with an unmodulated offset and a single dipolar pathway that refocuses at time 0, use

 .. code-block:: matlab

-    % three pathways, the first unmodulated, the second refocusing at time 0, the third at time 4 microseconds pathinfo = [0.3 NaN; 0.6 0; 0.1 4];
+    lambda = 0.4; % modulation depth main signal

-    pathinfo = [lambda T0];
+    pathinfo = [1-lambda NaN; lambda 0];

+	% alternative input
+	pathinfo(1,:) = [1-lambda NaN];    % unmodulated part, gives offset
+	pathinfo(2,:) = [lambda 0];        % main modulation, refocusing at time zero

     K = dipolarsignal(t,r,pathinfo);

-In the above example, the first pathway has a refocusing time of ``NaN``, indicating that it is a constant offset.

-To specify the standard model for 4-pulse DEER with an unmodulated offset and a single dipolar pathway refocused at time 0, use
+The shorthand input syntax ``dipolarkernel(t,r,lambda)`` is equivalent to this input.

+Example 2: To specify a more complete 4-pulse DEER model that includes the 2+1 contribution, use

 .. code-block:: matlab

+	Lambda0 = 0.5;   % unmodulated part
-    lambda = 0.4; % modulation depth
+    lambda = 0.4;    % modulation depth main signal
-    pathinfo = [1-lambda NaN; lambda 0];
+	lambda21 = 0.1;  % modulation depth 2+1 contribution
+	tau2 = 4;        % refocusing time of 2+1 contribution

+	pathinfo(1,:) = [Lambda0  NaN];     % unmodulated part, gives offset
+	pathinfo(2,:) = [lambda4  0];       % main modulation, refocusing at time zero
+	pathinfo(2,:) = [lambda21 tau2];    % 2+1 modulation, refocusing at time tau2

     K = dipolarsignal(t,r,pathinfo);